versatica/mediasoup-website/_includes/mediasoup-client/api/Consumer.md

 ## Consumer
 {: #Consumer}

-A `consumer` represents an audio/video media track sent to a remote client.
+A `consumer` represents an audio/video media track received from the `room`.

 For more information, check the [Glossary](/documentation/glossary#Glossary-Consumer) section.